 When I’m driving, some cars grab my attention while others seem almost invisible.
 Of course, cars doing dangerous things certainly get noticed, but what I’m really talking about is the effect of a car’s color on its visibility.
 That some colors are more visible than others is nothing new.
 That’s why my high visibility vest for walking is a yellow-green color and why many traffic officers wear bright orange vests.
 Lots of motorcyclists also take advantage of this by wearing high visibility vests and helmets.
 Taxi cabs get more business because of their striking yellow color.
-School buses are yellow because of its high visibility.
+School buses are yellow because of their high visibility.

 Here’s a safety assessment of five car colors:

 This color may not be aesthetically pleasing to some, but it does get noticed.
 In fact, it almost seems to glow.
-Lime is highly visible in fair weather, rain, and in fog.
+Lime is highly visible in fair weather, rain, and fog.
 The more yellowish the color, the better.

 As mentioned previously, yellow is the standard for cabs and school buses because of its visibility.
 Because there’s so few cars on the road painted this color, your car will stand out even more.
 Like lime, yellow is easily seen in rain and fog.
-It is also quite visible at night when lit up by street lights.
+It is also quite visible at night when lit up by streetlights.
 If you park your car on the street overnight, yellow would be a good choice.
 It’s less likely to get hit by passing road traffic.

 If lime or yellow isn’t to your taste, then white is a reasonable compromise.
 It’s readily noticed during the day and at night.
 However, it’s difficult to see during the day in fog and in pouring rain.
 If you travel up north, it won’t stand out at all in a snowstorm.
 White is also a common color, which means that many people tune it out when driving.